-In today's generation of Big Data, real-time speed and predictive, proactive insights are critical, which often entails delivering the best experience in a self-service or non-agent assisted mode.
+In today's generation of Big Data, real-time speed and predictive, proactive insights are critical, which often entails delivering the best experience in a self-service or non-associate assisted mode.
 Customer (and CEO) expectations require new programs be conceived, developed, and delivered much more quickly and much more cost effectively than ever before.
 Consumers today aren't willing to wait for a good experience or listen to excuses because of internal challenges.
 They will simply move on to the company that delivers the experiences they expect.
 Yet most companies are limited by siloed organizations, ineffective business processes, and decades-old technology systems such as CRM, billing, ERP, and others.
 Real "Big Data" strategy relies on these systems, where new customer-driven features are few and far between.
 If you design the right new customer experience but can't deploy it, you won't deliver on the strategy.
 It takes vision and alignment across the organization.

 Ask a different question